Mycotaur/Mycotaur.github.io/_pages/about.md

   - /about.html
 ---

-\[Tutoring Service Name\] is operated by Callum Jeffs, a student at the University of Oxford, pursuing a Masters in Computer Science and Philosophy.
+This website and the tutoring services it advertises are operated by Callum Jeffs, a student at the University of Oxford, pursuing a Masters in Computer Science and Philosophy.
 They have a strong background in both the STEM and humanities, and experience of 1-1 tutoring as well as classroom teaching.
 A skilled and engaging communicator, knowledgeable in core subject areas, with training in pedagogy, safeguarding and SEND - they're sure to be a valuable tool for your child's learning journey.

 What we offer
 ======